chainlink-demo/demo1/README.md

 # Chainlink Demo
-This repository will be used as a demo
+This repository will be used as a demo for the technical interview 1